 Tools to assist with virtual tutoring

-We have carried out some research into tools used by other teachers and tutors and found these are some of the most widely-used platforms to enable students and tutors to see each other during virtual lessons.
+We have researched tools used by other teachers and tutors and found these are some of the most widely used platforms to enable students and tutors to see each other during virtual lessons.
 Please note you should consider safety settings for any video/ meeting tools you use.

 Zoom